FA Book Information

 Food Addicts in Recovery Anonymous

 - How can anyone be addicted to food?

 If you are struggling with food or weight, you may say to yourself, “Even if I lose control sometimes, I’m no addict.”
-Yet, there’s something to the two words that makes you pause.
-We wrote this book for you and for people who work with or are in relationship with those who have trouble controlling the way they eat.
-Doctors and nurses, psychotherapists, social workers, employers, family members, and others will find it useful.
+Yet, there’s something about the term “food addict” that makes you pause.
+We wrote this book for you and for people who work with or who are in relationships with those who have trouble controlling the way they eat.
+Doctors, nurses, psychotherapists, social workers, employers, family members, and others will find it useful.

 ISBN 13: 978-1-932021-80-6

 Pre-Order the FA Book for PICKUP at the 2015 FA Business Convention